 Below is a description of the instructions and features.

 I will ship worldwide; however, I cannot be responsible for any customs fees or inspections in your country.
+Obviously, it is a novelty item meant for entertainment only, and since it is homemade, user discretion is strongly advised.

 Instruction set for VFD clock